Alhambra cupola: History

-The Alhambra palace is well decorated with intricate art and the Palacio del Partal is no different.
+The Alhambra palace is well decorated with intricate art and the Partal Palace is no different.
 The cupola was initially built for the mirador (lookout point) of the palace.
-The mirador took on the colloquial name in the 19th century of Torre de las Damas (Ladies' Tower).
+The mirador took on the colloquial name in the 19th century of Torre de las Damas ("Ladies' Tower").
 We know practically nothing about the artisans who crafted the cupola.
-They did not sign their work nor is there records of who they were.
-However, there are markings on the backs of the pieces to show how it is assembled which is a motif that is recognized in some of the other woodwork in the complex implying that some of the same artists may have worked on it.
+They did not sign their work nor are there records of who they were.
+However, there are markings on the backs of the pieces to show how it is assembled; a motif that is recognized in some of the other woodwork in the complex and implies that some of the same artists may have worked on it.